eamaster/crypto-mood-dashboard/README.md

 **⚠️ Disclaimer**: This dashboard is for informational purposes only.
 Cryptocurrency investments are risky and past performance does not guarantee future results.
 Always do your own research before making investment decisions.

-**🔑 API Keys**: The provided API keys are for demonstration purposes.
-For production use, obtain your own API keys from the respective services.
+**🔑 Security Note**: Never commit API keys to version control.
+Always use environment variables or secret management systems for production deployments.